-Cartier-Bresson got my attention.
-He achieved in photography what I wanted to with poetry.
+Cartier-Bresson caught my attention.
+He got in photography what I wanted with poetry.
 He caught the immediate true moment that makes art fully alive.

 It’s harder than it seems, because most of time, we live in the past.
 We stick with our narratives, and we see our lives in the rear view mirror.

 The decisive moment, for which he’s best known, is hard to define.
 One reason is, Cartier-Bresson actually never said it.

 But it’s a point when all things come together in unity.
 The ideal image caught on film or, nowadays, digital device.

 Cartier-Bresson got there gradually, starting out with music and painting.
 Photography drew him away from those flirtations, because it grabbed reality and held it.

 Following in the accidental footsteps of Eugene Atget (See Atget, Paris), Cartier-Bresson’s realistic pictures were like nothing before.

 The “decisive moment” set a standard for street photographers as Atget’s pictures of a disappearing Paris did for urban landscapes.

 Cartier-Bresson didn’t believe in what he considered gimmicks, i.e., dark room tricks to “bring an image out.”
 Either he got it at the instant his shutter clicked, or it just wasn’t worth saving.

 Born in 1908 in Chanteloup-en-Brie, France, Cartier-Bresson was drawn to artistic expression all his life.
 He started with music but gave that up as well as painting before settling on photography.